ietf-wg-cellar/ebml-specification/specification.markdown

 description:
 : Used to void data or to avoid unexpected behaviors when using damaged data.
 The content is discarded.
-Also used to reserve space in a sub-element for later use.
+Also used to reserve space in a subelement for later use.

 # Considerations for Reading EBML Data